stardot/beebasm/README.md

-                  Allow label scope-jumping using '.*label' and '.^label' Allow high bits to be set on load/execution addresses Show branch displacement when "Branch out of range" occurs Fixed bugs in duplicate filename direction on disc image Fixed spurious "Branch out of range" error in rare case 19/01/2012  1.08  Fixed makefile for GCC (MinGW) builds.
+                  Allow label scope-jumping using '.*label' and '.^label' Allow high bits to be set on load/execution addresses Show branch displacement when "Branch out of range" occurs Fixed bugs in duplicate filename detection on disc image Fixed spurious "Branch out of range" error in rare case 19/01/2012  1.08  Fixed makefile for GCC (MinGW) builds.
                   Added COPYBLOCK command to manage blocks of memory.